Border Incident

-Border Incident is a 1949 film noir featuring Ricardo Montalbán, George Murphy, Howard Da Silva.
-Directed by Anthony Mann, the MGM production was written by John C. Higgins and George Zuckerman.
+Border Incident is a 1949 American film noir featuring Ricardo Montalbán, George Murphy, and Howard Da Silva.
+Directed by Anthony Mann, the MGM production was written by John C. Higgins from a story by John C. Higgins and George Zuckerman.
 The film was shot by cinematographer John Alton, who used shadows and lighting effects to involve an audience despite the fact that the film was shot on a low budget.

-Premise
+Plot

-The story concerns two agents, one Mexican (PJF) and one American, who are tasked to stop the smuggling of Mexican migrant workers across the border to California.
+Two agents, one Mexican (PJF) and one American, are tasked to stop the smuggling of Mexican migrant workers across the border to California.
 The two agents go undercover, one as a poor migrant.